 A DCC (Defence Comittee of the Cabinet) meeting was held on 2 July 1999 in which the ongoing conflict was discussed.
 The military commanders including Gen Musharraf briefed the cabinet that Pakistan Army was militarily in a strong position.
 Prime Minister Sharif suggested for withdrawing from the strategic peaks, however it was cleared by Gen Musharraf that there was absolutely no need for withdrawal as Pak Army was in a dominating position.
-The Indian Army was practically gripped by their throat.
+The Indian Army was practically grabbed by its jugular.
 The DCC meeting concluded without any decision for withdrawal and it was decided that another meeting would be held on 5 July 1999.

 underway which was surrounded with controversy as the Mujahideen had abandoned

 shelling and US President had agreed to meet Nawaz Sharif only on the